310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/epilogue.md

 {% endbubble %}

 {% bubble Nice %}
 Mm.
-And in fact, Hojo-kun’s singing indeed attracted many of the fans and gourmands.
+And in fact, Hojo-kun’s singing indeed attracted many of the fans and gourmets.
 It was a coincidence that I encountered him, but I’m glad to have scouted him. ♪

 However… I can’t look past constant rule breaking.
 He seemed to have reflected on himself by the end, but we’ll have to take those violations into account all the same.